Coffee And Musculoskeletal Health Conditions

 These findings suggest that moderate to high levels of coffee consumption may have a positive impact on bone health.

 Furthermore, another study published in 2020 focused on the association between caffeine intake from all sources (including coffee) and BMD among middle-aged Korean women.
-The results revealed that higher caffeine consumption was linked to greater BMD at both lumbar spine and femoral neck regions—two areas prone to fracture due to osteoporosis-related bone loss.
+The results revealed that higher caffeine consumption was linked to greater BMD at both the lumbar spine and femoral neck regions—two areas prone to fracture due to osteoporosis-related bone loss.
 Although this study did not solely focus on coffee consumption, it emphasizes the potential benefits associated with caffeine intake from various sources.

 While these studies suggest a possible link between coffee consumption and improved bone health, it is essential to consider other factors that may influence these findings.
 For instance, lifestyle habits, genetic predisposition, and overall dietary patterns could impact the relationship between coffee consumption and osteoporosis prevention.
 Additionally, excessive coffee intake can have adverse effects on health due to its stimulating properties, such as increased heart rate and disrupted sleep patterns.